-3. Results and discussion
+Results and Discussion

 The palpebral aperture measurements ranged from 7.4 to 12.8 mm with a mean of 9.8 ± 0.2 mm for all the 25 volunteers.
-These measurements agree well with Fox [11], who studied the palpebral fissure on 1732 human subjects using a millimetre-ruler and reported that the measurement varied from 7 to 13 mm with 61.7 per cent of the subjects having 9-10 mm aperture values.
+These measurements agree well with Fox [11] who studied the palpebral fissure on 1732 human subjects using a mm-ruler and reported that the measurement varied from 7 to 13 mm with 61.7% of the subjects having 9 to 10 mm aperture values.

-All the normalized palpebral aperture values determined from the key frames of high-speed camera videos are shown in figure 1a.
-The aperture profile could be divided into four phases; (i) closing, (ii) closed, (iii) early opening, and (iv) late opening, depending on the action of the upper eyelid.
-Some of key frame images of the videos are selected to illustrate each phase (figure 1b).
-It is noteworthy that others [12,13] divide voluntary blinking into three phases: closing-phase, opening-phase and the inter-phase pause, i.e. the time elapsing between the end of the closing phase and the beginning of the opening phase.
-The inter-phase pause is important in clinical conditions, such as Parkinson's disease and atypical Parkinsonism.
+All the normalised palpebral aperture values determined from the key frames of high-speed camera videos are shown in Figure 1a.
+The aperture profile could be divided into 4 phases; (1) closing, (2) closed, (3) early opening, and (4) late opening, depending on the action of the upper eyelid.
+Some of key frame images of the videos are selected to illustrate each phase (Figure 1b).
+It is noteworthy that others [12, 13] divide voluntary blinking into three phases: closing-phase, opening-phase and the inter-phase pause, i.e. the time elapsing between the end of the closing phase and the beginning of the opening phase.
+The inter-phase pause is important in clinical conditions such as Parkinson's disease and atypical Parkinsonism.